What is email outreach?

 CRM integration: Sync outreach activity with your system of record

-ZoomInfo's GTM Workspace combines all three capabilities in one platform.
-You get verified B2B contact data, email sequencing and tracking, and CoPilot, an AI assistant that surfaces insights and guides seller actions in real time.
+ZoomInfo is an all-in-one AI GTM Platform.
+GTM Workspace combines all three capabilities, verified B2B contact data, email sequencing and tracking, and AI agents that surface prioritized accounts, pre-draft outreach based on account signals, and guide seller actions in real time.
 That means fewer tools to manage and better data flowing through your entire outreach process.

 The key is choosing tools that work together.
 Disconnected systems create data silos and manual work.
 Integrated platforms let you move from research to outreach to follow-up without switching contexts.